ItachGal/galitach.github.io/READMEWW.md

 Our philosophy is to respect your privacy and handle as little information as possible.

-*   **We Do Not Collect Your Personal Information:** Word Wise does not require you to create an account, and we do not collect, store, or share personal information like your name or email.
+*   **We Do Not Collect Your Personal Information:** Word Wise: Spelling Game does not require you to create an account, and we do not collect, store, or share personal information like your name or email.
 *   **Your Progress is Stored Only On Your Device:** All your game progress, including completed words, points, unlocked stickers, and settings, is saved **exclusively on your device**.
 This data is never sent to us or any third-party server.

 ### 1. Information Handled by Third-Party Partners